MogilenkoLabVUMC/Clara_RANKL_STAR_macrophage_infection/README.md

 - **Pathway Matching**: If you see “No matching pathway found,” verify the exact string in either the `Description` or `ID` column of your GSEA results.
 Some might contain fewer underscores or different spellings.
 - **Font Sizing**: If the row or column labels are still crowded, reduce `fontsize_row` or `fontsize_col` further, or use `scale_expr = "none"` if row-scaling isn’t desired.
 - **Cluster Columns**: We disable column clustering (`cluster_cols = FALSE`) to preserve the sample order.
-If you prefer data-driven clustering for columns, change to `cluster_cols = TRUE`.
+For data-driven clustering of columns change `cluster_cols = TRUE`.
 - **File Naming**: The function automatically strips non-alphanumeric characters from the pathway name to avoid file system issues.

 ---

-### Follow-up response to Clara
+### General Intuition of the analysis

-What concerns the differential expression and these plots – I thought it might be helpful to walk you through the analysis in two parts:
+In discussions with our lab members and our collaborator, I decided to provide this explanation into the general intuition of what we did.
+I decided to leave here for the record for the time being.

 **Part 1: Differential Expression and GSEA**
 We performed DE analysis separately for 4h and 24h using the contrasts: